cramacha/practice/ctci/chp4/README.md

 7. Given a list of projects and a list of dependencies (i.e. a list of pairs of projects, where the second project is dependent on the first projets), find the build order that will allow all of the projects to be built.
 If there is no valid build order, return an error.
-For this one, I also used an adjenceny list.

 8. Implement a function to find the first common ancestor of two nodes in a binary tree.
 Note: this is not necessarily a BST either.